Home

 Rates tied to fuel card enrollment are a bait-and-anchor.
 The advertised 2.5% exists only with the factor's fuel card; decline the card, or fail to qualify, and the contract rate is 3.5–4%.
 Sometimes the card is genuinely worth it.
 The flag is not the bundle, it is finding out about the bundle after you have signed.
 Price both versions before committing.

 Reserve release delays are the slow leak.
 On a 95% advance, the factor holds 5% until the broker pays.
 Some contracts then hold the reserve another 30–60 days after payment, "pending disputes."
 On steady volume, that is a permanent slice of your revenue living in someone else's account.
 Ask for the release timing in days, in the contract, not in the sales call.
+And check for clearance days while you are in there: some contracts keep the fee clock running three to five business days after the broker's payment has already landed, which can bump an invoice into the next, more expensive rate tier on a clock you do not control.

 🚨